 Who is the Carrera Crossfuse aimed at?

-I would say the Carrera Crossfuse is aimed at anyone from weekend leisure riders, through to commuters and people who just want to get back into cycling.
+I would say the Carrera Crossfuse is aimed at anyone from weekend leisure riders to commuters and people who just want to get back into cycling.

-There are the usual provisions for mudguards, pannier rack and so on.
+There are the usual provisions for mudguards, pannier racks and so on.
 Because of the efficiency of the motor, and the laid-back riding position you could also load it up with panniers and do a spot of touring on it.

-I think the Crossfuse is an excellent addition to the Carrera range, all Halfords have to do now is a Carrera mid-drive mountain bike, as currently all their e-MTB’s currently use Suntour hub motors.
+I think the Crossfuse is an excellent addition to the Carrera range, all Halfords have to do now is a Carrera mid-drive mountain bike, as currently, all their e-MTBs use Suntour hub motors.

 The Carrera Crossfuse is a good hybrid electric bike and a joy to ride, the electric assist is just sublime and it has the back-up of Halfords nationwide network of stores.

-The bike comes with the usual 2-year warranty on electric components and 1-year warranty on all other components.
+The bike comes with the usual 2-year warranty on electrical components and a 1-year warranty on all other components.

-Customer reviews for the Crossfuse are generally very favourable, and having ridden it myself I think it is a pretty decent bike!
+Customer reviews for the Crossfuse are generally very favourable, and having ridden it, I think it is a pretty decent bike!

-If you own a Carrera Crossfuse, please feel free to share you experiences in the comments section below.
+If you own a Carrera Crossfuse, please feel free to share your experiences in the comments section below.